 CollegeBound Last Dollar Grant recipients graduate from 4-year colleges at a rate 2.5 times higher than students from similar socioeconomic backgrounds.

-Competitive Scholarship Portfolio
+Competitive Scholarship Portfolio - Now Closed

 From December 1st - March 1st, the CollegeBound Foundation administers 172 scholarship opportunities with a potential value of more than $2 million in financial aid for college-going high school seniors.
 Students can also apply for a CollegeBound Last Dollar Grant which awards up to $3,000 per year for up to six (6) years.